-1. Introduction
+1 Introduction

-With the penetration of wireless access networks and an increasing interest in ubiquitous internet access, inter-working wireless networks are likely to be the next generation of wireless networks [1].
-It is envisioned that the next generation of wireless networks will support a wide variety of services.
-Services such as multimedia web browsing, video and news on demand, mobile office system, and stock market information will be provided to mobile users anywhere, anytime in an uninterrupted and seamless way, using low-powered handsets [2].
+With the penetration of wireless access networks and an increasing interest in ubiquitous internet access, inter-working wireless networks are becoming prominent.
+[1].
+It is envisioned that such networks will support a wide variety of services such as multimedia web browsing, video and news on demand, mobile office system, and stock market information.
+These services will be provided to mobile users anywhere, anytime in an uninterrupted and seamless way, using low-powered terminals [2].
 Inter-working is a term which refers to the seamless integration of several networks.
-An advantage of inter-working wireless networks is that it allows ubiquitous internet access, most especially in areas with no initial wire-line network coverage e.g. rural areas [3].
-Different wireless access networks can be inter-worked.
-However, a major challenge in integrating these networks is the issue of inter-node interference.
-Even though the integration of the networks can provide users with access choices, yet it can lead to mutual interference problems.
+An advantage of inter-working wireless networks is that it allows ubiquitous internet access [3].
+Different wireless access networks can be inter-worked but a major challenge is inter-node interference.
+Though the integration of networks can provide users with choices of access networks, yet it can lead to interference problems.

 In inter-working multi-hop wireless networks, transmission flows are multi-hop and several communications can potentially take place simultaneously.
-Multi-hop means that data from a source node may travel through intermediate nodes to reach its destination.
-In addition the networks to be inter-worked may be similar or different networks.
+In addition the networks to be inter-worked may be similar or dissimilar networks.
 Hence, different user terminals (nodes) may co-exist in inter-working multi-hop wireless networks.
-As a result, node to node interference can either be internally or externally generated [4].
-Internally generated interference is caused by nodes, which belong to the same wireless network while externally generated interference is caused by nodes in co-located wireless networks.
-Both internally and externally generated node-to-node interference hampers the reliability of the wireless channel (links) in terms of throughput and delay and thereby limits the performance gain of the network [5].
+As a result, inter-node interference (INI) can either be internally or externally generated [4].
+Internally generated interference is caused by nodes, which belong to the same wireless network while externally generated interference is caused by nodes in colocated wireless networks.
+Either of these types of interference can hamper the reliability of wireless channels (links) in terms of throughput and delay and thereby limit the performance gain of the network [5].